Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Here’s what we can gauge from the research:

-• BCAA supplementation may help reduce muscle soreness following exercise, and there is some evidence that they may promote muscle building after exercise and suppress breakdown of muscle protein.
-The proposed method behind this is that they may inhibit cortisol, our stress hormone, which can lead to muscle breakdown.
+• BCAA supplementation may help reduce muscle soreness following exercise.
+There is some evidence that they may promote muscle building after exercise and suppress the breakdown of muscle protein.
+The proposed method behind this is that they may inhibit cortisol, our stress hormone, which can lead to muscle breakdown, so suppressing this can reduce the breakdown.

 • Another potential advantage of BCAA supplements is that they may reduce fatigue during exercise.
 Higher levels of BCAAs are postulated to limit the entry of tryptophan into your brain.
 This may be helpful since tryptophan is used in the process of making serotonin, a neurotransmitter related to fatigue in physical exercise.